kyuupichan/electrumx/docs/HOWTO.rst

 =============

 **ElectrumX** should run on any flavour of unix.
-I have run it successfully on MaxOSX and DragonFlyBSD.
+I have run it successfully on MacOS and DragonFlyBSD.
 It won't run out-of-the-box on Windows, but the changes required to make it do so should be small - pull requests are welcome.